4.1 React.js with Node.js

 • There are more topics in your capable hands.

 • Let's use Node.js to compile JSX code, so that Babel is not used.
+Here is a simple example.

 • Did you finish Trial 0?
 Please complete it!